 Fast track training: The Pre-Apprenticeship certificate is the core component.
 It is an intense and comprehensive fourteen week course, meeting Monday through Thursday from 8:00 am to 4:40 pm, this program is where the students learn their construction skills and hone the work habits that will keep them employed.

 Real world training: Since the students are with their professor for what is essentially a normal work week, they learn to function as a part of a crew, getting to the job on time and putting in a productive day.
 The CRC crew works closely with Habitat for Humanity to build homes for low income families.

-Steering committee: Professor Connally and Professor John Ellis of the Architecture program have formed a steering committee to make sure that the Institute of Construction and Architecture Technology programs meet the needs of local construction employers.
+Steering committee: Professor Connally and Professor Jason Ellis of the Architecture program have formed a steering committee to make sure that the Institute of Construction and Architecture Technology programs meet the needs of local construction employers.
 There has been enthusiastic support on the part of industry members.

 Curriculum revision: Experience has shown that a “six month program is the ideal model for pre-apprenticeship programs” states Professor Connally.
 The college is reorganizing the curriculum to reflect this fact by beginning with a four unit Introduction to Construction Practices course which will precede the CONST 130/131 series.

 Industry participation: Professor Connally has also been active at increasing local builders’ awareness of CRC’s program.
 Our recent participation as the only community college program at the 2007 Design/Build competition sponsored by the Sacramento Builders’ Exchange is an example.
 We also hold membership in the North State Building Industry Association and participate on the Education Committee of the Sacramento Construction Consortium.

 Does attainment of an AA/AS provide any advantage in entering the workforce over a certificate?